Celebration of Excellence Virtual Events

 This scholarship was established to celebrate the life of David A. Cornicelli, a graduate from Hiram College who was very active in the environmental field.
 The scholarship is awarded annually to a junior student(s) majoring in Environmental Studies.
 Preference is given to students from Trumbull County, Ohio; however, if there is no eligible student from Trumbull County in any year, the scholarship may be awarded to an otherwise eligible student.

-History Department Awards
+History Program Awards

 The Dorothy Garrett Martin Award in History: